prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 ![JdbcJoinPushdown optimizer](RFC-0009-jdbc-join-push-down/After_JdbcJoinPushdown.png)

-#### 1. Create Single TableScanNode for grouped tables and add as MultiJoinNode source list

-Create a TableScanNode structure which is able to hold all the jdbc table which is grouped as part of above implementation.
+JdbcJoinPushdown optimizer will create a TableScanNode structure which is able to hold all the jdbc tables which are grouped as part of above implementation.
 Below is the proposed structure for the new TableScanNode

 ![Image 2](RFC-0009-jdbc-join-push-down/in-depth-design-image-2.png)

 ![Image 3](RFC-0009-jdbc-join-push-down/in-depth-design-image-3.png)

-Here we are able to iterate through grouped list against a connector and able to create JoinTables for each TableScanNode.
-Using this list of JoinTables we are creating a single TableScanNode for that connector.
-This Single table scan node is added to the rewrittenSources list to create MultiJoinNode source.

 ### Changes required in JdbcSplit